The Ultimate LinkedIn Posting Guide for 2026

 Documents and carousels

-These remain the powerhouse format.
+These remain a powerhouse format - but the crown is slipping.
 Multi-image document posts drive a 6.60% engagement rate - the highest of any format.
 The best-performing documents have 8-10 slides with clear visual storytelling and generate 15-20 seconds of dwell time.
 The reach multiplier sits at 1.45 times average.
-If you're only going to invest in one format, this is it.
+However, Q1 2026 data shows carousel reach declining quarter on quarter, while infographics have become the single most common format among top 1% posts at 28.6%.
+Both still achieve roughly 3 times the reach of text-only posts, so the lesson isn't to abandon carousels - it's that a well-designed infographic is now the strongest visual play on the platform.

 Frameworks and how-to posts